California Real Estate Purchase Agreement

 • Wildland fire zone

-• Transfer Disclosure Statement.
-Sellers must disclose any known issues that could negatively impact a home’s value or pose an unreasonable risk to the buyers’ safety or health.
+• Transfer Disclosure Statement: Lists known issues which could negatively impact a home’s value or pose an unreasonable risk to the buyer’s safety or health.

-• Water Heater Compliance Statement.
-Sellers of real property must certify, in writing, that the water heater contained within the property is properly secured to prevent displacement in the event of an earthquake.
+• Water Heater Compliance Statement: Provides written confirmation that a property’s water heater is properly secured to prevent displacement in case of earthquake.